 Whole Foods (WFM) founder and CEO John Mackey is stoked about his company’s tie up with e-commerce giant Amazon (AMZN).
-At least, that’s the impression he gave in a town hall meeting with employees Friday, his only remarks after the $13.7 billion deal was announced Friday.
+At least, that’s the impression he gave in a town hall meeting with employees Friday in his only remarks after the $13.7 billion deal was announced the same day.

 Continue Reading Below